Soe Pyae Thazin: Early life and career

 Soe Pyae was born in Yangon and grew up in Taungoo, Myanmar.
 She started her acting career in nine grade.
 Since she was young she won so many awards at school contest for her signing, playing guitar and piano.
 Later she moved to Yangon again to become a singer and her first song was "I Really Love You, My Love" where she sang at her cousin's wedding.
 Later she stars in a movie and became famous as an actress; gaining more fans at her first leading role movie with Nay Toe in "The Time Of Solar Eclipse".
 Her first solo album, "Chit Thu Yway Mal" (Having Found Love) was released in 2012.

 Family

-She comes from the Soe family, her family is well-known and famous in Myanmar.
+She is a member of the well-known Soe family.
 Her father is a veterinarian and her mother is a teacher.
-Her cousins include actresses Soe Myat Thuzar and Soe Myat Nandar, as well as hip hop artist Sandi Myint Lwin.
+Her cousins include actresses Soe Myat Thuzar, Soe Myat Kalayar and Soe Myat Nandar, as well as actress and hip hop artist Sandi Myint Lwin.